openaps/docs/docs/docs/Customize-Iterate/bluetooth-tethering-edison.md

 ### Testing to make sure it works after you successfully did the above

-* Before testing your connection, first restart the Bluetooth daemon again:

-  `sudo killall bluetoothd`

-* Wait a few seconds, and run it again, until you get `bluetoothd: no process found` returned.
-Then start it back up again:

-  `sudo /usr/local/bin/bluetoothd --experimental &`

-* Wait at least 10 seconds, and then run: `sudo hciconfig hci0 name $HOSTNAME`

-* If you get a `Can't change local name on hci0: Network is down (100)` error, start over with `killall` and wait longer between steps.

 * Make sure your phone's hotspot is enabled, but don't let anything connect via wifi (you have to switch on the personal hotspot toggle, but then immediately back out of the personal hotspot screen before anything connects to your hotspot via wifi).

 * Now, try to establish a Bluetooth Network connection with your phone: